-On Friday 10th November 2017, Nicole and I (Chloe) began our one day trip to Paris.
-One day may seem like a stretch, but it was actually a quick journey, and well worth the early start.
-With some of the most well-known landmarks in the world, exquisite food and beautiful scenery, there was a lot to try, see, eat and drink.
+On Friday, 10th November 2017, Nicole and I began our one-day trip to Paris.
+One day may not seem like a lot, but it was well worth it.
+Home to exquisite food, beautiful scenery, and some of the most well-known landmarks in the world, Paris has no shortage of experiences.
+We had so much to try, see, eat, and drink.

-Whilst waiting around the airport there was plenty of time to kill so we began to plan our itinerary.
-The main things we wanted to tick off was:
+Whilst waiting around the airport there was plenty of time to kill, so we began to plan our itinerary.
+The main things on our list were:

-Sitting on the train we suddenly heard some loud beatbox music, I remember looking to Nicole wondering whether we got on some Hen Party train by mistake?
-Next thing you know, a small group of guys began rapping to the music in Spanish, French and English!
-The next best thing to seeing Shakira live I guess?
+Sitting on the train, we suddenly heard some loud beatbox music.
+I remember looking at Nicole and wondering whether we got on some Hen Party train by mistake?
+Next thing you know, a small group of guys began rapping in Spanish, French, and English!
+The next best thing to seeing Shakira live, I guess?

 The Notre-Dame Cathedral

-We both wanted to begin our long walk through the avenue des Champs Élysées by starting off at the Roman-inspired Arc de Triomphe.
-It really is beautiful and is surrounded by traffic-filled streets sprawling away from it in all different directions.
+We both wanted to begin our long walk through l’Avenue des Champs Élysées by starting off at the Roman-inspired Arc de Triomphe.
+This beautiful structure is surrounded by traffic-filled streets sprawling away from it in all different directions.

 This was one of my favourite places to visit in Paris.
-Throughout the avenue there was so many major fashion names with stalls in the Rue du Faubourg Saint-Honoré stretching all the way down to the centre of Paris.
-Of course, lots of “window”shopping was done.
+Throughout the avenue there were so many major fashion names with stalls in Rue du Faubourg Saint-Honoré stretching all the way down to the centre of Paris.
+Of course, we did a lot of window shopping.

-Upon approach to the tower, the Flame Of Liberty is easily spotted – this features some tributes for Diana, Princess of Wales after her 1997 death in the tunnel below.
-It was such an eery feeling to see the tunnel knowing what happened all those years ago!
+When we approached the tower, we easily spotted the Flame Of Liberty—this features some tributes to Diana, Princess of Wales, after her 1997 death in the tunnel below.
+It felt to eerie to see the tunnel knowing what happened all those years ago.

-After a long, but great day sightseeing it was time to head back to the hotel ready for a flight home to Manchester in the morning.
-Although our trip didn’t go to plan at first due to Shakira’s concert being postponed, we both had a great time sightseeing and exploring all that Paris has to offer.
+After a long, but great day of sightseeing, it was time to head back to the hotel and get ready for our flight home to Manchester the next morning.
+Although our trip didn’t go as planned (we never did get to see Shakira in concert), we both had a great time exploring all that Paris has to offer.